kshedden/case_studies/methods/multilevel-regression.md

 GLIMMIX models do not enjoy the distributional robustness of conventional GLMs.
 For example, if we model the data as Poisson (given random effects), the data need to actually be Poisson for most theoretical guarantees to hold.
-In contrast, in a conventional GLM the "Poisson model" actually only requires the conditional mean and conditional variance of the Poisson model to hold.
+In contrast, in a conventional GLM, obtaining valid results from a "Poisson model" only requires that the conditional mean and conditional variance of the Poisson model hold.

 A major phenomenon that arises in the multilevel GLM setting with a non-linear link function is that the marginal and conditional covariate effects differ.
-That is,
-$\beta_1$ is the change in expected response (on the scale of the link function) for a unit chance in $x_1$, for a fixed value of the random effect $\eta$.
+That is, in a GLIMMIX model $\beta_1$ is the change in expected response (on the scale of the link function) for a unit chance in $x_1$, for a fixed value of the random effect $\eta$.
 This leads to an important distinction between "subject specific" and "population average" covariate effects.